Nouveau-Printemps/federated-webring/fediring-protocol.md

 The server which receives the request has to validate it (using the *validity check*).
 The *validity type* is `valid/federation-request`.

-If the request is not valid, the server has to ignore it.
+If the request is not valid, the server has to reject it with a status 403.
+If the request is valid, the server send a status 200.

 ### Response of a federation request